jeremyomer/KidneyExchange.jl/README.md

 These files require an instance, and parameters K and L as input.
 They then solve the provided instance with the chosen algorithm, using default parameter settings (with Gurobi as the MIP solver), and write the output to a dedicated .csv file.
 As an example, the KEPTestBP.jl can be run with:

-`julia KEPTestBP.jl preflib/MD-00001-00000287 3 6`
+`julia KEPTestBP.jl preflib/MD-00001-00000011 3 6`

-provided that the path to the Julia executable is correctly configured in your environment (see [here](https://julialang.org/downloads/platform/)).
+provided that the path to the Julia executable is correctly configured in your environment (see [here](https://julialang.org/downloads/platform/)) and the PrefLib instances are stored in the corresponding data folder.

 Interested users can then embed this execution into a shell script in order to test a number of instances and tabulate the results.
 For instance, on a Unix system

 ```
 for K in {3..4}
 do
-    julia KEPTestBP.jl preflib/MD-00001-00000287 $K 6
+    julia KEPTestBP.jl preflib/MD-00001-00000011 $K 6
 done
 ```
 will solve the provided PrefLib instance for K=3,4 and create two .csv files as output.